Teen moods: what you need to know

 You can help your child create more positive experiences in two ways.

-The first is recognising the things your child already enjoys – this might be a favourite team sport, spending time with old friends, creating her own digital content and so on.
-Keeping up with these activities will help your child feel secure and connected, and give her a base that she can use to explore new interests.
+The first is recognising the things your child already enjoys – this might be a favourite team sport, spending time with old friends, listening to or playing music, drawing, creating her own digital content and so on.
+Keeping up with these activities will help your child feel secure and grounded, and give her a base that she can use to explore new interests.

 Riding the ups and downs